ann657878/shipment/README.md

 ## 📌 Assumptions

-* The application uses a local database setup (SQLite or SQL Server).
+* The application uses a local database setup (SQLite).
 * In the deployed environment, data persistence may reset due to platform limitations.
 * Basic validation and error handling are implemented.